An Adventure in Space and Time: Home media

 An Adventure in Space and Time was released on DVD in Region 2 on 2 December 2013.
 Special features included Scene Recreations, Deleted Scenes, and a Making of documentary, narrated by Carole Ann Ford.
 A three-disc Blu-ray set was released in North America on 27 May 2014.
 The set includes the feature on Blu-ray, DVD and An Unearthly Child on DVD.
 The special was re-released on DVD and Blu-ray on 8 September 2014 as part of a "50th Anniversary Collectors Boxset" alongside "The Name of the Doctor", "The Night of the Doctor", "The Day of the Doctor", "The Time of the Doctor" and "The Five(ish) Doctors Reboot".

 Soundtrack release

 Edmund Butt's score was released by Silva Screen Records 3 March 2014.

 Track listing

+Potential sequel

+In November 2023, Gatiss expressed interest in creating a sequel centred around the events surrounding the 1986 storyline The Trial of a Time Lord, including the programme's nine-month hiatus and the eventual firing of Sixth Doctor actor Colin Baker.